tensorpack/tensorpack/docs/tutorial/efficient-dataflow.md

     ds = LMDBSerializer.load(db, shuffle=False)
     ds = LocallyShuffleData(ds, 50000)
-    ds = PrefetchData(ds, 5000, 1)
+    ds = MultiProcessRunner(ds, 5000, 1)
     ds = MapDataComponent(ds, lambda x: cv2.imdecode(x, cv2.IMREAD_COLOR), 0)
     ds = AugmentImageComponent(ds, lots_of_augmentors)
-    ds = PrefetchDataZMQ(ds, 25)
+    ds = MultiProcessRunnerZMQ(ds, 25)
     ds = BatchData(ds, 256)
 ```

 Since we are reading the database sequentially, having multiple forked instances of the
 base LMDB reader will result in biased data distribution.
-Therefore we use `PrefetchData` to
+Therefore we use `MultiProcessRunner` to
 launch the base DataFlow in only **one process**, and only parallelize the transformations
-with another `PrefetchDataZMQ`
+with another `MultiProcessRunnerZMQ`
-(Nesting two `PrefetchDataZMQ`, however, will result in a different behavior.
+(Nesting two `MultiProcessRunnerZMQ`, however, will result in a different behavior.
 These differences are explained in the API documentation in more details.).
 Similar to what we did earlier, you can use `MultiThreadMapData` to parallelize as well.

 Let me summarize what this DataFlow does:

-1. One process reads LMDB file, shuffle them in a buffer and put them into a `multiprocessing.Queue` (used by `PrefetchData`).
+1. One process reads LMDB file, shuffle them in a buffer and put them into a `multiprocessing.Queue` (used by `MultiProcessRunner`).
 2. 25 processes take items from the queue, decode and process them into [image, label] pairs, and
 	 send them through ZMQ IPC pipe.
 3. The main process takes data from the pipe, makes batches.